vackosar/vackosar.github.io/_posts/2017-12-03-Boundary-Control-Entity-Architecture--The-Pattern-to-Structure-Your-Classes.md

 ## Feature Vs Technical Structuring

 I am very much for structuring, modularization and encapsulation according to end result features.
 However, often after separation per major features on sub 30 classes level, I think it is more practical to structure according to technical behaviour.
 Thus I suggest to use BCE architecture which represents that.

+At the same time, don't be dogmatic and if there are good reasons do what works in the specific case.
+The BCE could even exist in the sub-folders of the service-oriented parent folder.
+Or some of the folder could have to have different names e.g. boundary may have to called "mojo" for example.
+If BCE doesn't work for you, let me know!

 ## Dependency Rule
 Sometimes an additional dependency rule is being added to BCE: Classes can depend on other classes only within same layer or in one more inner layers.
 I personally found that this rule impractical mainly thanks to modern tools like annotations e.g. annotation on Entity class can reference a serialization class residing in Control.